Why use functional and integrative psychiatry with your patients?

 The root causes of mental illness are unique to each patient, and may be genetic, biochemical, nutritional, hormonal or environmental.
 Functional and integrative medicine targets these root causes, along with the underlying chemistry affecting brain and behavior, to promote healing and recovery.
 Through precision testing and treatment of body deficiencies and imbalances, functional medicine can help patients achieve healing beyond what traditional treatment can provide.

-Functional and integrative psychiatry provides an enhanced way to treat psychiatric conditions and care for the whole-person, not just their symptoms.
+Functional, metabolic and integrative psychiatry provides an enhanced way to treat psychiatric conditions and care for the whole-person, not just their symptoms.

 Conventional psychiatry relies heavily upon pharmaceuticals to reduce the symptoms of mental illness.
 It assumes there is a neurotransmitter imbalance and that medication will alleviate symptoms.
 However, there are far more factors that influence mental health than just neurotransmitters like dopamine and serotonin.